minprog/uva-prog-ai/20 Problem sets/20 Simple Java/20 Graphics Programs.md

 Rather than specify the exact dimensions of each circle, play around with the sizes and positioning of the circles until you get something that matches your aesthetic sensibilities.
-The only things we’ll be concerned about are:
+The only things we'll be concerned about are:

 * The top of the arc should not be off the screen.
 * Each of the arcs in the rainbow should get clipped along the sides of the top,